-In comparison to many modern medical treatments, acupuncture has a much lower incidence of adverse effects.
-For example, those suffering from pain will find that acupuncture has fewer side effects than anti-inflammatory medications or pain medications.
-Even though it is a common misconception that acupuncture is painful, the key element to a successful treatment is actually to have more of a warm, numbing sensation.
-Certain needle points may involve a painful response, but a good practice can advise you of these ahead of time so you know exactly what to expect.
+Acupuncture has a low incidence of adverse effects but with all treatments there are some risk .
+For example, even though it is a common misconception that acupuncture is painful, the key element to a successful treatment is actually to have more of a numbing sensation.
+Certain needle points may involve a painful response, but a good practitioner can advise you of these ahead of time so you know exactly what to expect.

 Acupuncture with Freda Dunn in Noosa, Sunshine Coast

-Freda has practised for over 25 years on the Sunshine Coast and is Accredited by the Chinese Medical Board as a Doctor of Acupuncture.
+Freda has practiced for over 27 years on the Sunshine Coast and is Accredited by the Chinese Medical Board as a Doctor of Acupuncture.
 She is also a Life Member and Fellow Member of the Australian Natural Therapies Association for Naturopathy, Herbal Medicine, Diet & Nutrition, TCM and Remedial & Oriental Remedial Therapies.
-She has been at the Doonan Clinic in Noosa for over 20 years.
+She has been at the Doonan Clinic in Noosa for over 25 years.

 She was also privileged to take several tours with the Doctors and Professors from the Hospital and they visited several regional TCM Hospitals.
 A very interesting tour was given to her by the grandson of the man who created the Herbal Stock Garden for plants that grow in the Northern Hemisphere.
 In case any herbs are lost, this garden holds the stock so that it can be replaced.
 The gardens are vast and it took two full weekends to complete the tour.
 Because the herbs were named in Chinese and also named by their Latin names it was very informative as a lot of the herbs are also used in Australia with the same Latin names plus our English ones.

 At the end of her training she was enrolled as a Full Member of the Acupuncture & Moxibustion Association of Guangxi, China.
-Freda was also given a Certificate of Advanced Studies in TCM Acupuncture & Moxibustion & TCM Herbal Formulations & Diagnostics.
+Freda also recevied a Certificate of Advanced Studies in TCM Acupuncture & Moxibustion.

-Freda Dunn’s Acupuncture and Natural Therapies Clinic, set amongst blissful tropical gardens, is the Sunshine Coast’s private destination Acupuncture Clinic.
-The beautiful acreage is just minutes away from Noosa, Noosaville, Tewantin, Sunshine Beach, Peregian Beach, Coolum, Cooroy, Eumundi, and a short drive from Sunshine Coast Airport, Maroochydore, Buderim and Mooloolaba via the Sunshine Coast motorway.
+Freda Dunn’s Acupuncture and Natural Therapies Clinic, set amongst blissful tropical gardens.
+The beautiful acreage is just minutes away from Noosa, Noosaville, Tewantin, Sunshine Beach, Peregian Beach, Coolum, Cooroy, Eumundi, and a short drive from Sunshine Coast Airport, Maroochydore, Buderim and Mooloolaba via the Sunshine Coast Motorway